JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - Solution: **Amazon Sagemaker Neo**

-    - Freezes the model from the framework, and makes the best decision to choose
+    - Freezes the model from the framework, and optimized for running on the hardware.

+    -
 ---

 ### **Math for Machine Learning**